| Act Globally |

 |

 Earn while you prevent the flu pandemic -- be a street fundraiser So many have told us they would spend more time volunteering, but they have to earn a living.
 Problem solved!
 See those people out there on the highway?
 They will pay you to hand them bumper stickers -- not all, but quite a few of them -- enough to support your efforts handsomely.
 And every time a bumper sticker gets on a car, you will have told a lot of people that they can cure things.
-This isn't sales.
-When you sell, and somebody doesn't want to buy, you try to use your brilliance in selling to get them to change their mind.
-Salesmen want to sell every person they talk to.
-With this, your objective is to avoid the person who doesn't want it.
+Your objective is to avoid the person who doesn't want it.
 Get on to the person who already wants to help.
-This is not sales, its identification.
 This is identification of people who already see and want it.
 You then serve them.
-Which means, if someone isn't interested, doesn't want it, politely declines, you have no further interaction with them of any kind.
-They simply cease to exist for you, other than as somebody to be friendly to.
-You say, "Have a nice day."
-You move on, to the person who's waving the two dollars.
 Your objective is to identify, and get to, and interact with the people who want it as quickly, and briefly as possible, so you can identify and get to the next people who want it.
 Do you get what CureDrive is?
 What is it?
 Good.
 You're looking for people in the left turn lane like you -- they get it.
 Find the people who will support the Cure Drive.
 They are interspersed, peppered, through the line of cars stopped at the intersection in the left turn lane.
 There is an occasional light with none, but usually there are two or three, and sometimes a lot more.
 If you can do this for even 30 minutes, a day or two a week, on your lunch hour or right after work, you will make a difference.

 Some people ask for the sticker without donating, or just say they can't donate, in which case I always give them the sticker anyway.
 And some people offer up less than two dollars, or some change.
 And some people give more -- a bunch of dollars, or five dollar bill, or $10 bill.
 Everybody's different, but the thing they have in common is they want to help.
 Which would indicate that lots of people in the ordinary everyday environment instantly relate to the idea that people cure things.
 Popular support for the CureDrive is in the left turn lane at an intersection near you.
 Many people will offer you small amounts of change.
 You'll probably gratefully accept these, since they will be above your cost, and sometimes, when they're below your cost, you'll still feel thankful, and want to give the person the sticker.
 A lot of significant communications are transferred within the few seconds that you have with people there on the median.
 For example, one person immediately told Greg that he would certainly put a sticker on his car, because his wife had just died of cancer.
 You don't have to give anybody a sticker without a donation.
-You can say, "Minimum donation is $.50."
-You can require that they give at least the minimum if you want.
 I give things away, or accept whatever I'm offered, because it makes me feel good to do it that way.
-I also get huge enjoyment out of people who shake their heads no at me.
-My major commitment, when I'm doing this, is having fun.
 You earn your money at something like this because you like freedom.
 You like doing it when you want, where you want.
 You like starting when you want, and stopping when you want.
 You like creating your own structure.
 You like not being answerable to anyone.
 What the signs you wear look like:

 The signs are Word documents, so you must have Word on your computer for them to load.
 They're set up to print out exactly as you see them here, so just print them; don't change the settings: